 But recent events in football have rewritten history and tradition, and small, highly-skilled technical players are now at a premium.
-The likes of Messi, Mata and Cazorla, with their low-centre of gravity, are able to get the better of their bigger counterparts most of the time.
+The likes of Lionel Messi, Juan Mata and Santi Cazorla are amongst the shortest footballers who are known worldwide.
+However, with their low centre of gravity, they can get the better of their bigger counterparts most of the time.

 Standing at 1.6m, Rui Barros comes in at no. 10 on our list.
 Barros, who has now moved into management, was once a lethal attacking midfielder for Portugal and went on to represent Porto, Juventus and Marseille, among other clubs, in the late 80′s and 90′s.